Elimination or Novel Ingredient Diets

 Stage III - Challenging Previous Diet

 However, many owners are not willing to try this stage as they are not willing to risk possible symptom flareups.
-If you do not feel comfortable challenging the dog’s previous diet, we do not have to do so.
+If you do not feel comfortable challenging the pet’s previous diet, we do not have to do so.

-At the end of Stage 2, I give each client specific instructions for managing stage 3 (food challenge).
-If you’d like to create a new recipe based on the safe foods you’ve discovered from stage 3, this would be considered a new (proactive) recipe.
+At the end of Stage 2, I give each client specific instructions for managing Stage 3 (food challenge).
+If you’d like to create a new recipe based on the safe foods you’ve discovered from Stage 3, this would be considered a new (proactive) recipe.